node-ts/bus/packages/bus-core/src/transport/README.md

 # Transports

 Transports are the underlying message broker that `@node-ts/bus-core` uses to communicate.
-By default this package includes an in-memory queue, but can (and should) be replaced with a durable transport.
+By default this package includes an in-memory queue (`InMemoryQueue`), but can (and should) be replaced with a durable transport.

 Currently adapters for two technologies are implemented and available for use: